w-korani/SICIA/README.md

 However, it is suitable for a large application, for other species and other methods of infection.

-# Citation: plead cite to:
+# Citation, please cite to:
 Korani, W. A.; Chu, Y.; Holbrook, C., Clevenger, J. and Ozias-Akins, P. (2017).
 Genotypic Regulation of Aflatoxin Accumulation but Not Aspergillus Fungal Growth upon Post-Harvest Infection of Peanut (Arachis hypogaea L.) Seeds.
 Toxins, 9(7), 218.

+# SICIA version 1:

 The folder containing seed images and GFP-images (or infected images) are set in 'INPUT' panel.